Nathan-Payne/Square-Circle/README.md

 # Square Circle
-**Client project - currently in progress.**
+**Client project - currently not active.**

-This website is being completed for a graphic designer who provided design specifications on the layout, pages and positioning.
-Another requirement was fine control over future updates without the need for a developer.
+This website was completed for a graphic designer who provided design specifications on the layout, pages and positioning.
+The client also required fine control over future content/image positioning updates without the need for a developer.

 ## Technologies
 - HTML (via ejs templating)